composewell/packcheck/README.md

 * **Identical Testing:** Run the exact same test suite locally that runs on your CI—eliminating "it worked on my machine" issues.
-* **Deep Diagnostics:** Precise error messages and detailed build metadata (tool paths, versions, timing) for every step.
+* **Deep Diagnostics:** Precise error messages and detailed build metadata (tool paths, versions, OS CPU, memory, disk space), timing for every step.
 * **Production-Ready Checks:**
     * **SDist Verification:** Builds from the generated tarball to ensure no files are missing from your release.